 Google has introduced new ranking factors called Core Web Vitals.
 This is a huge algorithm change for Google that will see a lot of people changing the way they strategize content on their website.
 This algorithm change is set to put the user’s page experience at the forefront, giving importance to how the users feel when they enter a site and their experience thereafter.
-The SEO Specialists from Search Pirates are dedicated to giving you everything that’s happening in the SEO sphere, this includes the what, when and why.
+The SEO Specialists from Search Pirates are dedicated to giving you everything that’s happening in the SEO and SEM sphere, this includes the what, when and why.

 If you wish to read the report for yourself you can click here and see for yourself what the Core Web Vitals report states.
 You can also choose to read the case studies that Google has linked to in the report itself to see why these changes are happening, and understand truly why this change is needed, what are the Core Web Vitals Ranking Factors and other important factors.